tanmatt/QuoteOfTheDay/README.md

 ### Quote of the day
-Never in the field of human conflict was so much owed by so many to so few. - Winston Churchill
+I do not believe in the God of theology who rewards good and punishes evil. - Albert Einstein

 ### About the project
 Just a fun project to grab a random quote of the day everyday.